lilingxing20/pyremokit/README.md

 # Introduction
-  pyremokit is a Python-based remote management toolkit.
-It includes VMware vCenter/Esxi management tool tsvmsdk, RDstor management tool tsrdstorsdk, and login system execute command line tool tscmdsdk.
+Pyremokit is a Python-based remote management toolkit.
+It includes login system execute command line tool cmdsdk, and other features to be supplemented..

 # features